The ADU Investor Playbook: From Feasibility to First Rent Check

 Say you bought the house for $383,000.
 Before the ADU, it appraises at $408,000.
 After adding a legal, permitted 600-square-foot unit with its own entrance, kitchen, and bathroom, comps in Sacramento show a bump to $588,000–$628,000.

-The key word here is "permitted."
+The word that matters here is "permitted."
 An unpermitted ADU doesn't count in an appraisal.
 Worse — it can trigger fines and forced demolition.
 Get the permits.
 Every single time.

 Management and Cash Flow